syncfusion-content/flutter-docs/Flutter/DateRangePicker/selections.md

 ![SingleSelection Date Range Picker](images/selections/singleselection.png)

 ## Multiple selection mode
-More than one date can be selected in a random manner by using `DateRangePickerSelectionMode` as `multiple`.
-Clicking again on selected dates can do deselection.
+You can randomly select more than one date by changing the `DateRangePickerSelectionMode` to `multiple`.
+By Clicking again you can deselect the selected dates.

 {% tabs %}
 {% highlight Dart %}